 If the weather is good, why not take a dip in one of the most beautiful river beaches in Portugal?
 I’m talking about Albufeira do Azibo, located in Macedo de Cavaleiros.

 The water is quite calm, which makes this an excellent option for those travelling with children.
-It is also a good place to practise some water sports, such as SUP or kayak.
+It is also a good place to practise some water sports, such as SUP or kayaking.

-📝 USEFUL INFORMATION: During the summer, this beach is very popular, so it is inevitable that you will have to share the river beach with numerous people.
+During the summer, this beach is very popular, so you will inevitably have to share the beach with numerous people.

 » Bragança